palaniraja/fundMeATesla/README.md

 ## What would be your vanity plate?

 **Darlene** - the bad ass sister of Elliot Alderson from [Mr.Robot](https://www.imdb.com/title/tt4158110/).

 If one is not available, or some variation of that or I'll settle for **Juliana** from [The Man in the High Castle](https://www.imdb.com/title/tt1740299/)

 ## What would you do this Tesla when it is time to leave USA?

 Like [Andy](https://www.youtube.com/watch?v=Vwu385K3Oq0) in Toy Story 3, handover his toys to the give to the kid, I will handover it for free.

-The lucky person from the future, write me when the time is ready, that you'll love this beauty and you take of this as my as I much I would.
+The lucky person from the future, write me when the time is ready, that you'll love this beauty and you take care of the car and love as much I would.

 ## How can you help me if you can